arahmitz/adamblogstuff/content/posts/202505-skeletonhierarchy_blender/index.md

 create_skeletal_hierarchy()

 ```
 There are a few notes - first of all this looks super ugly.
-My first though was to use a `switchcase` (I've had most of my programming knowledge in C after all), but I've learned that Python didn't have a swithcase implemented until [PEP06341!](https://peps.python.org/pep-0634/)
+My first though was to use a `switchcase` (I've had most of my programming knowledge in C after all), but I've learned that Python didn't have a
+swithcase implemented until [PEP06341!](https://peps.python.org/pep-0634/).
 That was actually shocking, as I've always though of Python as this high-level, easy-to-understand programming langauge.
-Said change implemented a `match-case` what works similarly, but I've started an internet sleuth to find another resolution to this case, that we're going to talk
-next.
+Said change implemented a `match-case` what works similarly, but I've started an internet sleuth to find another resolution to this case, that we're going to talk about next.

 Besides the obvious, I've also added a `mode_set`, to see the differences in Outliner right away.